-easy ways to conquer your job search challenges
+how to solve your job search woes

-some of which I’ve learned about
+I’ve learned about through Chat and

-through Chat and Perplexity AI searches.
+Perplexity AI searches.

-because I’ve been in your shoes.
+been in your shoes.

 • I had a very good job hunting guide